 Such personal dialogue is problematic for your high-end brand, because the more you engage, the more you risk losing your mysterious image in the eyes of your customers, right?

 You’re making a mistake.
 At the very least, you’re missing out on a massive opportunity to learn everything there’s to know about your customers.
+Luxury and social media can indeed go hand in hand.

 1/ Face The Facts